GTBitsOfGood/MapScout/README.md

 2. Run `npm install`

-3. Run `npm secrets`, enter in your super secret password when prompted
+3. Run `npm run secrets`, enter in your super secret password when prompted

-4. Now you can run `npm start` whenever you want to run the app
+4. Now you can run `npm run start` whenever you want to run the app